 Miami Family, a leading parenting publication of South Florida, featured the Lock Your Meds® campaign in their January issue.
 Highlighting the importance of taking inventory of your medicine cabinet, locking up medications, and regularly talking to your children about the dangers of misusing prescription drugs, the article includes shocking statistics about the abuse of prescription […]

 Manhasset CASA Works with Lock Your Meds® to fight prescription drug misuse, sponsoring a Drug Take-Back Day.

-On January 5, 2011 U.S. Secretary of State Hillary Clinton tweeted about Lock Your Meds®, responding to a blog post featuring the Lock Your Meds campaign on Gov Gab, a popular U.S. government blogging site.
-Click here to view the Gov Gab article.
+Hillary Clinton Tweets about Lock Your Meds® in response to a blog article featuring the Lock Your Meds® campaign.
+Her January 5th tweet links to a post on Gov Gab, a popular U.S. government blogging site.

 Miami, Florida – National Family Partnership® (NFP) and its affiliate Informed Families/The Florida Family Partnership joined together Monday, September 27, at the Victor E. Clarke Education Center to commemorate the 25th anniversary of Red Ribbon Week®, to premier the launch of the new Lock Your Meds® campaign and to kick off this year’s Red Ribbon Week® activities.

 Palm Springs, California – Local senior adults joined members of the National Sheriffs’ Association (NSA), National Association of Triads (NATI) and National Family Partnership (NFP) at the Mizell Senior Center on Friday, September 10, for training on how to gain personal control of medications and the proper disposal of those medications.